codingshreyash/llm-council/README.md

 2. **Stage 2: Review**.
 Each individual LLM is given the responses of the other LLMs.
 Under the hood, the LLM identities are anonymized so that the LLM can't play favorites when judging their outputs.
 The LLM is asked to rank them in accuracy and insight.
 3. **Stage 3: Final response**.
 The designated Chairman of the LLM Council takes all of the model's responses and compiles them into a single final answer that is presented to the user.

-## Vibe Code Alert
+## Credits

-This project was 99% vibe coded as a fun Saturday hack because I wanted to explore and evaluate a number of LLMs side by side in the process of [reading books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
-It's nice and useful to see multiple responses side by side, and also the cross-opinions of all LLMs on each other's outputs.
-I'm not going to support it in any way, it's provided here as is for other people's inspiration and I don't intend to improve it.
-Code is ephemeral now and libraries are over, ask your LLM to change it in whatever way you like.
+This project is based on the original [LLM Council](https://github.com/karpathy/llm-council) project by [Andrej Karpathy](https://github.com/karpathy).
+The original project was 99% vibe coded as a fun Saturday hack to explore and evaluate a number of LLMs side by side in the process of [reading books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
+This fork modifies the original to use direct API access instead of OpenRouter.

+## Modifications

+This version has been modified to:
+- Use direct API access to OpenAI, Anthropic, and Google (Gemini) instead of OpenRouter
+- Support provider-specific API keys and model identifiers
+- Maintain the same 3-stage council functionality and UI

 ## Setup